3X THE IMPACT

 The Challenge: Stop Deforestation

-Approximately 18% of the Amazon has been deforested, with a distressing 2.9 million acres of forest in Brazil destroyed in 2022 alone.
+Approximately 18% of the Amazon has been deforested, with 2.9 million acres of forest in Brazil destroyed in 2022 alone.
 Within the Brazilian Amazon, 141 million acres of land are government controlled but not yet designated for a particular purpose.
 Each and every one of these acres—the irreplaceable home of myriad, exquisite species found nowhere else on Earth—could be preserved forever as part of a protected area such as a national park, or could be safeguarded as an Indigenous reserve.
 Or vast areas could be chain-sawed and burned to the ground for beef or soy.
 The stakes are huge for all life on Earth.

 The Opportunity: Create Protected Areas and Safeguard Indigenous Territories